Is your bearded dragon’s skin turning black?

 Breeding seasons usually happen around a month after the brumation period.

-This normally happens during the winter months but is artificially forced by lowering temperatures to simulate a cold-weather environment.
+This usually happens during the winter months but is artificially forced by lowering temperatures to simulate a cold-weather environment.

 However, this isn’t recommended without appropriate experience and knowledge.